daos-stack/daos/docs/admin/predeployment_check.md

 If telemetry is enabled in the server configuration file, the telemetry port (9191 by default) must also be accessible on the DAOS server nodes.

-Depending of the provider that is used, ech engine might also listens on a range of ports.
+Depending on the provider used, each engine might also listen on a range of ports.
 This is the case for the tcp provider.
 This range will start at the fabric_iface_port specified in the server yaml file and use 2 ports for management, 1 port per target and helper xstream.
 For instance, with fabric_iface_port set to 20000, 16 targets and 4 helper streams, the engine will listen on port